 - Climate change is a direct threat in itself and a multiplier of many other threats, from poverty to displacement to conflict.
-Over the long term, climate change will result in more disruption, more instability and more displacement as impacts intensify.
+"It is no coincidence that seventy per cent of the most climate vulnerable countries are also among the most politically and economically fragile."
+(United Nations Secretary-General Antonio Guterres, 2020).
 104 - The best way to diminish the threats posed by the compound climate-fragility risks is to mitigate climate change.
 105 - "Reducing greenhouse gases as rapidly as possible is probably the most urgent global disaster risk treatments.
 It is core to achieving the global targets in the Sendai Framework and of course to the Paris Agreement and the Sustainable Development Goals more broadly."-(Robert Glasser, UNISDR, 2017)106